Best Exercises on GLP-1 to Prevent Muscle Loss (Evidence-Based)

 Editorial note

-Reviewed for clarity on April 30, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 The biggest exercise mistake on a GLP-1 is assuming the best workout is the one that burns the most calories.
 During active weight loss, calorie burn matters, but muscle protection matters more than many people realize.